kubeshop/botkube-docs/versioned_docs/version-1.3/configuration/rbac.md

 Botkube uses its own cluster credentials to generate a temporary kubeconfig, and the kubeconfig uses [user/group impersonation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation).

 For source plugins, the kubeconfig is generated once - during plugin startup.
-For executor plugins, the kubeconfig is generated every time a command is sent to the plugin, which allows greater flexibility, such as including the name of the channel the command was sent from in the kubeconfig generation.
+For executor plugins, the kubeconfig is generated every time a command is sent to the plugin, which allows greater flexibility, such as including the name of the channel the command was sent from.

 ![diagram](assets/botkube-read-only.svg "diagram")

 ## Configuration

-Each executor and source plugin can provide a `context` section with `rbac` config.
+For each executor and source plugin, you can define a `context.rbac` configuration.
 This config is used to generate a dedicated kubeconfig.

 ```yaml
 executors: